-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will have adopted a Code of Ethics applicable to our directors, officers and employees.
-We will file a copy of our Code of Ethics and our audit committee charter as exhibits to the registration statement of which this prospectus is a part.
+We adopted a Code of Ethics applicable to our directors, officers and employees.
+We filed a copy of our Code of Ethics and our audit committee charter as exhibits to the registration statement of which this prospectus is a part.
 You will be able to review these documents by accessing our public filings at the SEC's web site at www.sec.gov.
 In addition, a copy of the Code of Ethics will be provided without charge upon request from us.
 We intend to disclose any amendments to or waivers of certain provisions of our Code of Ethics in a Current Report on Form 8-K. See the section of this prospectus entitled "Where You Can Find Additional Information."